 AI translation software offers many practical advantages to translation.
 AI translation software can efficiently speed up the translation process, which saves time and money, and builds translated content faster, allowing quicker entry into new markets.
 AI translation software has become valuable enough to offer a base understanding of meaning in translated content, and translation quality can improve over time by “training” the database’s language patterns with additional content.

 There are also drawbacks to AI translation software that are important to note.
 AI translators may be more accurate than ever, but they aren’t humans with a deep knowledge of local cultures.
 Accurate translations can still be misleading or offensive to local people, and humor is something that computers aren’t well-equipped to analyze.
 Localization challenges for AI include context, jargon, colloquialisms, and other cultural and language nuances.
 In addition, AI “training” can be fast, but creating training data is time-consuming and often requires interpretation by humans.
 This creates a limited translation ability.

 Content translation can never be completely automated.
 The future of translation will combine human intelligence and AI-powered machine translation – a hybrid model of human translators and AI tools to form a single translation team.
 Machine translation will ensure AI-generated translations are accurate and fluent, while human translators will make final changes to cater to specific audiences and localize the translated content.

 Businesses can accurately apply an AI-human approach to their translation needs.
 This includes using NMT for translating all content combined with human translation during post-editing or targeting web pages that would benefit from the speed of AI translation and separating them from those with the need for a more nuanced, human translation.
-MotionPoint is a translation and localization company that combines cutting-edge AI technology with expert linguists to provide you with well-rounded, effective content translations to meet your budget, needs, and, most important, global outreach goals.Last updated on May 09, 2022
+MotionPoint is a localization company that combines cutting-edge AI technology with expert linguists to provide you with well-rounded, effective content translations to meet your budget, needs, and, most important, global outreach goals.Last updated on May 09, 2022